- SEO is crucial for a website’s success, impacting rankings and client satisfaction.

 When you build a website for a client, you’re not just delivering “a website”.
 You’re delivering a tool to help your client meet their business needs.

 That means, beyond the looks and the functionality, you want to deliver an end product that sets your client up for business success.
-And when it comes to business success on the internet, search engine optimization (SEO) plays a huge role.
+And when it comes to business success on the internet, search engine optimisation (SEO) plays a huge role.

 Do it right and your client will be in a great position to rank highly, be successful, and love your work.
 Do it wrong and you can sink your client’s rankings (and yes, that doesn’t make clients very happy).

-Don’t worry – I know you’re a web developer, not an SEO consultant.
+Don’t worry – I know you’re a web dev, not an SEO consultant.
 But as a web developer – or web designer – there are still some important SEO basics that you need to know to create an optimized foundation for your clients.

 That’s what I’m going to talk about in this post.